0110none/test0/CONTRIBUTING.md

-# Contribution Guidelines for Multi-Camera Face Tracker
+# Contribution Guidelines for Single-Camera Face Privacy

 Thank you for considering contributing to our project!
-This document outlines the process for contributing to the Multi-Camera Face Tracker system.
+This document outlines the process for contributing to the Single-Camera Face Privacy system.

 ## 🏁 Getting Started